ethanshry/Kraken/documentation/Report.md

 The platform UI is relatively simple.
 It provides basic information about the platform, including a brief tutorial for onboarding.
 It has a page to monitor the various nodes attached to the platform, and a place to request and monitor the various deployments on the platform.

 The User Interface is a React-Typescript app.
 It used Urql as the GraphQL API interface, and Ant-Design as the UI library.

-It is not based on Create-React-App, instead using Parcel as the bundler.
+It is not based on Create-React-App, which is probably the standard way to setup a new React project, and handles building and minimizing a react project, as the default set of dependencies from Create-React-App as of March 2021 is over 50 items, which felt egregious for a project boilerplate.
+Instead, Kraken-UI uses [Parcel](https://parceljs.org/getting_started.html)[7] as a bundler, which is a low-configuration bundler.

 While it is nice to not have the overhead of Create-React-App, or the complexity of Webpack, Parcel is currently transitioning from v1 to v2, and Ant-Design and Parcel do not play well together.
-If I were to do this project over, I would not use both (probably transitioning to a different UI library).
+If I were to do this project over, I would not use both together (probably transitioning to a different UI library, and back to Webpack as a bundler unless Parcel has had sufficient time to mature).

 ## Future Work